barney0/WU-STHACK-2019/README.md

 After getting the key, the program create a Signature Object.
 Call the method Check(), dies if the check is wrong.

 If not, we continue to the unserialize call and the log function from the Ticket class.
-All leading to the call to the system function!
+All leading to the system call!

 To pass the signature, we get the source code of the Ticket.php file on our machine to modify it and pass the check.
-We need to change some part:
+We need to change some parts:

-* Changing the filename in the History class to avoid our php object to be different at every try on our local test
+* Changing the filename in the History class to avoid our php object to be different at every tries on our local test
 * Hardcoding the key in the Signature class as localy it will not request the database
 * Adding the following source code to display the values we need to set in the **object** and **sign** keys: